hardware/rainloop/README.md

   volumes:
     - /mnt/docker/rainloop:/rainloop/data

-# if using mysql as contacts database :
+# if using mariadb as contacts database :

 mariadb:
   image: mariadb:10.1